 Begin Blowing the Watercolor Paint Around

 Here is where the fun begins!
 My young son was so happy to use a straw to blow around the liquid watercolor.
-Once the drop has absorbed into the paper, they should get another drop of color.
-As you can see, my preschool-aged children created some amazing Jackson Pollock inspired paintings!
+Once the drop has been absorbed into the paper, they should get another drop of color.
+As you can see, my preschool-aged children created some amazing Jackson Pollock-inspired paintings!

--Really emphasize to children that one end of the straw is for dipping in the paint and the other is for their mouth!
-They DO NOT want to get those mixed up or you will see your own children with watercolor paint lipstick!
+- Really emphasize to children that one end of the straw is for dipping in the paint and the other is for their mouth!
+You do not want to get those mixed up or you will see your own children with watercolor paint lipstick!

--My 4-year-old discovered that if they drop two colors in the same spot, they got a really neat design with the overlapping and mixing colors.
+- My 4-year-old discovered that if they drop two colors in the same spot, they got a really neat design with overlapping and mixing colors.

 Remind children to take breaks from blowing.
 We never want anyone passing out from being too into their painting.

 These abstract expressionist paintings look amazing displayed individually at your home.